 In terms of size, bed bugs grow to approximately 5 to 7 mm in length.
 That’s just about 3/16 to ¼ of an inch.
 However, as you probably already guessed, their size varies depending on their age.
 Check these bed bug pictures.

-In such times, their body iis ordinarily reddish-brown and relatively elongated.
-This is in contrast to the long, oval shape and brown color of a bed bug that has not eaten for some time.
+In such times, their body is ordinarily reddish-brown and relatively elongated.
+This contrasts with the long, oval shape and brown color of a bed bug that has not eaten for some time.

 In addition to these basic features, it is also important to remember that all bed bugs possess the characteristics of true bugs.